Canon M100 vs Leica TL

 It is notable that the TL has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M100 does not feature such an accessory-socket.

-Both the M100 and the TL have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the TL have been discontinued, but can regularly be found used on ebay.
 The TL was replaced by the Leica TL2, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the M100 and TL can be found, respectively, in the Canon M100 Manual (free pdf) or the online Leica TL Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M100 and the Leica TL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.